 All units tested had the ability to far exceed the manufacturer's specified TBW value.
 The half life of the units tested was 2.5 times the TBW specified by the manufacturer.
 The result of the Samsung SSD 850 PRO was surprising, which managed to support up to 9.1 Petabyte of data, which is 60 times more than the TBW specified by Samsung.

-Determining the useful life of an SSD is not easy, as we can see, since it depends on many factors.
-In addition to the manufacturer's indicators, the amount of reads / writes we perform influences.
+Determine the lifespan of an SSD It is not easy at all, as we can see, since it depends on many factors.
+In addition to the manufacturer's indicators, the amount of reads / writes we perform has an influence.
 But, as the experiment we have found shows, the shelf life is usually much longer than the marked one.

-Of course, we must bear in mind that there are manufacturers and manufacturers.
-A recognized manufacturer such as Crucial, Kingston, Corsair, Samsung and the like is not the same as unknown or Chinese brands.
-Unknown or Chinese brands often use lower quality NAND Flash chips, simple controllers, and DDR3 cache, all factors that 'favor' drive wear.
+Of course, we must keep in mind that there are manufacturers and manufacturers.
+A recognized manufacturer such as Crucial, Kingston, Corsair, Samsung and similar is not the same as unknown or Chinese brands.
+Unknown or Chinese brands often use lower quality NAND Flash chips, simple controllers, and DDR3 cache, all factors that influence drive wear.